No matter what level you play at, you know football training means running, running and more running.

 Whether its endless laps of the pitch, shuttle runs or high intensity interval training you are pushing your body to the limit both physically and mentally.
 It’s therefore really important to minimise your recovery time by maintaining your flexibility and getting adequate rest and hydration.
 Receiving regular Soft Tissue Therapy can help speed up your recovery between training sessions and give you the edge on the pitch by maximising your performance.

-One of the pains (literally) of training following the postseason break is the muscle tenderness and stiffness that normally develops 24 – 72 hours after completing a session (DOMS – Delayed Onset Muscle Soreness).
+One of the pains (literally) of training following a break is the muscle tenderness and stiffness that normally develops 24 – 72 hours after completing a session (DOMS – Delayed Onset Muscle Soreness).
 DOMS is thought to be caused by an inflammatory response to small micro-tears within muscle fibres following harder than normal training sessions, especially involving muscle fibres lengthening under load (eccentric).
-STT has been shown to alleviate the symptoms of DOMS(1, 2), reduce the swelling associated with high intensity eccentric exercise(3) and have positive psychological effects post exercise(4,5) thus offering the potential for reduced recovery time.
+Soft Tissue Therapy has been shown to alleviate the symptoms of DOMS(1, 2), reduce the swelling associated with high intensity eccentric exercise(3) and have positive psychological effects post exercise(4,5) thus offering the potential for reduced recovery time.

 Whilst the role of screening in injury prevention is a controversial topic, pre-season is a good time to work on those areas that have either been injured previously and/or lack the desired flexibility to feel comfortable out on the pitch.
 Hips and groin are a common area in which footballers lack mobility but ankles, hamstrings and the lumbar spine are other areas that benefit from having improved flexibility.

-Why not book a treatment with one of our team of soft tissue therapists to see how we can help take your game to the next level this season.
+Book a treatment with one of our expert Therapists to see how we can help take your game to the next level.